ardinpo/AI-chain-of-thought/readme.md

 You can begin by copying example prompts or agent templates from /prompt-modules into your LLM of choice.
 Then:

-Define the roles and geometry.
+Define the roles and geometry. more geometries can be found in the /prompt geometries

 Route tasks to appropriate agents.